vbonvin/POUET/docs/source/tutorial/advanced_newsite.rst

 Unless you work under very specific conditions, there should be no need to tweak the other parameters - we thus recommend you to go with the default settings.

 .. note:: On-the-fly overriding of (most of) the default parameters from POUET's ``Configuration`` tab will be available in v0.4.

 Adapt POUET to another observing site
 *************************************

-This feature, along with its tutorial, will be fully available in a future version of POUET (target is either v0.4 or the official release).
+This feature, along with its tutorial, will be fully available in a future version of POUET (we target the official release version).

 In the meantime, you can still change the default observing Site configuration, but beware that the allsky view will not be adapted anymore.
 You can deactivate it from the ``Configuration`` tab (see :ref:`alttabs`).